sparanoid/slimpack/README.txt

 **Under-the-hood Features**

-The following hidden modules are also available in Jetpack Slim:
+The following hidden modules are also available in Slimpack:

 * Holiday Snow module
 * Feature Content support